Seeds of Destiny: Conscious Choice and Liberation in Hindu Thought for Everyday Peace

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What is the simple three-step routine?
+What is the three-step routine for acting by dharma?